Multivariate Garch with dynamic beta: Conclusions

 \section{Conclusions}

-In our Garch model we split the return into a market component and a remainder similar to a one factor model.
+In our GARCH model we split the return into a market component and the remainder similar to a two-factor model.
 The parametrization of the covariance matrix $H$ avoids the numerical inversion of $H$.
 The small number of parameters and a computing time $T_{comp}\propto N$ allow the application to markets with a large number of stocks.
-Our model has the advantage that daily $\beta$ values relative to the market are determined.
-In contrast to other studies we found that replacing Gaussian by t-distributed noise improves the likelihood substantially.
+The off-diagonal elements of our $H(t)$ have a precision that is competitive with other established models.
+Further, our model has the advantage that daily $\beta$ values relative to the market are determined.
+We found that replacing Gaussian by t-distributed noise is essential for the quality of the estimation results.

-As an application we study a possible transition of the S\&P market in 2006 observed earlier by \citep{Radd}.
-We repeated this analysis with a better time resolution using the $\beta(t)$ from RMG and found the same result.
-A second application refers to the time correlation between returns $r_{ti}$ and the volatility (leverage effect).
-When one replaces $r_{ti}$ by the de-garched returns $\eta_{Gi}(t)$ the leverage effect disappears.

-Some improvement of the model could probably be achieved by using a unit matrix for the non market component, similar to the DECO model.
+A possible development of the model would be to follow a similar strategy like DECO and to estimate univariate $h(t)$ in a first stage and to base the actual estimation of the model on residuals in a second stage.